raspberrypilearning/networking-lessons/Lesson-1/teacher-instructions.md

 ### Downloading network.py

-1. After booting, log in using the default log in `pi` and password `raspberry`.
+1. After booting, log in using the default login `pi` and password `raspberry`.
-2. On the command line type: `wget http://git.io/GHo7cw -O network.py --no-check-certificate`
+2. On the command line type: `wget http://git.io/GHo7cw -O network.py --no-check-certificate`.
 3. Type `ls` to check that the file has downloaded.